Home Blog Restricted Stock Units: Better Than Options?

 What Are Restricted Stock Units (RSUs)?

 Restricted stock units (RSUs) are a form of employee compensation where an employee is granted stock from a company.
-Restricted stock units have a grant date, but will not be owned by the employee until sometime in the future when they become fully vested.
+Restricted stock units represent a promise to give the employee shares of stock, and will not be owned by the employee until sometime in the future when they become fully vested.

 RSUs fall underneath the restricted stock umbrella, and differ from restricted stock awards (RSAs) because the employee does not own the stock immediately after the grant.